leemunroe/blog/_posts/2014-08-26-email-design-workflow.md

 ## What’s your email design process?

 I’m very curious to learn how other designers are managing this.
-What text editor are you using to put together your emails? **What’s your workflow when it comes to sharing emails with developers?** Share your comments.
+What text editor are you using to put together your emails? **What’s your workflow when it comes to sharing emails with developers, or integrating them into your code base?** Share your comments.